cid-doc/cid-doc.github.io/README.md

 ## Installation <a name="Installation" />
-After installing the requirements, download the source package, unzip it and run as **root** the **INSTALL.sh** script.
+After installing the requirements, download the tarball, unzip it and run as **root** the **INSTALL.sh** script.
 You can use the following commands:

     $ wget http://downloads.sf.net/c-i-d/cid-1.1.2.tar.gz
     $ tar -xzf cid-1.1.2.tar.gz